Agriplace, Saskatoon

-Agriplace is an industrial park located in the North Industrial SDA Suburban Development Area of Saskatoon, Saskatchewan.
+Agriplace is an industrial park located in the Riel Industrial Sector Suburban Development Area of Saskatoon, Saskatchewan.
 Industrial parks are usually located close to transport facilities, especially where more than one transport modalities coincide.
 Sk Hwy 16, the Yellowhead, Sk Hwy 11, and Sk Hwy 11 are all accessed directly from Agriplace.
 The Saskatoon John G. Diefenbaker International Airport is southwest of the Sk Hwy 16, the Yellowhead highway.